Cocker Spaniel exercise & Fitness Guide

 How much exercise does a Cocker Spaniel need?
 Activity recommendations for this medium moderate-energy sporting breed.

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
-The Cocker Spaniel occupies a unique position among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.
+Weighing around 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel benefits from care tailored to its physical and behavioral profile.
+The Cocker Spaniel stands out among medium breeds, weighing 20-30 lbs and carrying a temperament shaped by the sporting group's heritage.

 Breed-Specific Health Profile: Research identifies ear infections, cataracts, hip dysplasia as conditions with higher prevalence in Cocker Spaniels.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Cocker Spaniel's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Cocker Spaniel.

 Best Activities